MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

 The benefit of this setup is you can do experimentation in the data center where the data is located with the least network latency.
 With this approach, when a machine learning pipeline runs across multiple workspace instances, it adds more management complexity.
 It becomes challenging to compare experimentation results across instances and adds overhead to quota and compute management.

 If you want to attach storage across regions, but use compute from one region, Azure Machine Learning supports the scenario of attaching storage accounts in a region rather than the workspace.
-Metadata, for example, metrics, is stored in the workspace region.
+Metadata, for example metrics, is stored in the workspace region.

 :::image type="content" source="./media/azure-ml-setup-regional-training.png" alt-text="Diagram of training jobs operating in the same Azure region as the data." lightbox="./media/azure-ml-setup-regional-training.png":::